Innovation distinguishes between a leader and a follower.

 The Influence of Strategic Themes

-Given that they represent the highest level of strategic enterprise concerns, strategic themes affect most everything, as illustrated in Figure 3.
+Given that strategic themes influence portfolio strategy and provide business context for portfolio decision-making, they affect many things, as illustrated in Figure 3.
 Specifically, they affect:

 - Value stream Budgets and Guardrails

-- Vision and Backlogs for Large Solution, Program, and Team
+- Vision and Large Solution, ART, and Team backlogs

-Strategic themes are direct inputs to the portfolio canvas, as they may affect partners, key activities, customer segments, and revenue streams, and other portfolio business model elements.
-In turn, this influences the portfolio vision, which is the difference between the current state—and the more desirable—future state.
+Strategic themes are direct inputs to the portfolio vision.
+They may impact solutions, partners, key activities, customer segments, and revenue streams, and other portfolio business model elements.

 Value Stream Budgets and Guardrails